 Abraham Lincoln appears on the penny, Thomas Jefferson is on the nickel, Franklin D. Roosevelt is featured on the dime, George Washington adorns the quarter-dollar, and John F. Kennedy is honored on the half-dollar.
 Ever wonder how certain presidents ended up being featured on American coins?

-Learn about each president’s place in the history of American coinage and why each leader was chosen.
+Read on to learn about each president’s place in the history of American coinage, and why each leader was chosen.

 Abraham Lincoln on the Penny

-The profile view of Abraham Lincoln first showed up on the front of the one-cent piece in 1909—nearly 120 years after the first U.S. penny was minted, and 44 years after he was assassinated.
+The profile view of Abraham Lincoln first showed up on the front of the one-cent piece in 1909—nearly 120 years after the first U.S. penny was minted, and 44 years after President Lincoln’s death.
 Lincoln served as our 16th president during the Civil War.
 He oversaw Union efforts to defeat the Confederacy, and he subsequently pushed for the abolition of slavery with the Emancipation Proclamation.

-“A strong feeling had prevailed against using portraits on our coins, but public sentiment stemming from the 100th-anniversary celebration of Abraham Lincoln’s birth proved stronger than the long-standing prejudice,” the U.S. Treasury Department notes.
+Commissioned by President Theodore Roosevelt and sculpted by Victor David Brenner, the first Lincoln penny was released to the public in August 1909 in commemoration of the 100th anniversary of Lincoln’s birth.
+According to the U.S. Treasury Department, “A strong feeling had prevailed against using portraits on our coins, but public sentiment stemming from the 100th-anniversary celebration of Abraham Lincoln’s birth proved stronger than the long-standing prejudice.”

 Thomas Jefferson on the Nickel

-The likeness of Thomas Jefferson, our third president and author of the Declaration of Independence, debuted on the country’s five-cent coin in 1938.
-This five-cent coin replaced the Buffalo nickel.
-The U.S. Mint issued the Jefferson nickel five years before the bicentennial of his birth.
+The likeness of Thomas Jefferson, America’s third president and co-author of its Declaration of Independence, debuted on our nation’s five-cent coin in 1938 as a replacement for the Buffalo nickel.
+Unlike the Lincoln cent, which was released to mark an anniversary, the Jefferson nickel first appeared five years before the bicentennial of his birth.

 As noted by the Thomas Jefferson Encyclopedia, the 1938 coin was not the first depiction of Jefferson on U.S. currency.
 In 1869, his likeness appeared on the $2 bill.